OpenArabic/1000AH/data/0911Suyuti/0911Suyuti.TabaqatHuffaz/text_questionnaire.md

 ## 1. Describe why you chose this specific version of the text.
 Why others, in your opinion, are worse?

-Type your response here.
+Correct pagination was missing in the shamelda version.

 ## 2. Which edition you used for collation?
 How close the text to the edition?
 Is pagination the same?

-Type your response here.
+I used the one given in the pdf file, since it matched.
 ## 3. Have you noticed any typos?
 If yes, how many?
 (Guesstimate is fine)

-Type your response here.
+-.

 ## 4. Add any comments on the text

-Type your response here
+-
 ## 5. ...

-## Comments by : [Firstname Lastname]
+## Comments by : [Christoph Guemmer]